Alaska Bird photos

 Ruffed Grouse (Bonasa umbellus)

-Ruffed grouse forage in Alaska’s boreal forest floor seeking seeds and insects.
-Males make a drumming sound by beating their winds, often doing this while standing on a log.
+Ruffed grouse forage in Alaska’s boreal forest floor, seeking seeds and insects.
+Males drum by beating their winds, often while standing on a log.
 During the winter, the birds can be seen eating buds on deciduous trees of the boreal forest.

 Ruffed grouse feeds on quaking aspen tree buds in winter, Fairbanks, Alaska (Patrick J. Endres / AlaskaPhotoGraphics.com)